Tangail District: History

 The history of Tangail follows that of the greater part of East Bengal.
 Ruled by the Bengal Sultanate, it fell under Mughal domination in the 17th century.
 It became part of Atia pargana under the Sarkar of Bazhua of the Bengal Subah, before falling to the British East India Company.
 It was ruled by several zamindars including the Nawabs of Dhanbari.

 Until 1969, Tangail was a part of Greater Mymensingh.
 In 1969 the Tangail District was established.
-Tangail district was created by Tangail Mohokuma from its 237 square kilometers of land and 3,177 square kilometers of land acquired from Mymensingh district.
+Tangail district was created by Tangail Mohokuma from its 237 square kilometres of land and 3,177 square kilometres of land acquired from Mymensingh district.
 The main rivers that cross the Tangail district are the Jamuna, Dhaleshwari, Jhenai, Bangshi, Louhajang, Langulia, Elongjani, Jugni, Pouli, Fotikjani and the Turag.